NikitaBoltnev/devops-projects/linux-network/README.md

 ##### Ping the connection between the machines
 - Add a screenshot with the call and output of the used command to the report.

 ## Part 3. **iperf3** utility

-"Now that we have linked two machines, tell me: what is the most important thing about transferring information between machines?"

-"The connection speed?"

-"That's right.
-We’ll check it with **iperf3** utility."

-**== Task ==**

 * In this task you need to use ws1 and ws2 from *Part 2*.